 Updated October 5, 2020

-Regardless of whether you work directly with the individual residents at your sanctuary or if you support the organization in other equally crucial ways, there will always be an inherent risk of developing compassion fatigue.
+Regardless of whether you work directly with the individual residents at your sanctuary or if you support the organization in other equally crucial ways, there will always be an inherent risk of developing A form of Secondary Traumatic Stress Disorder that can affect anyone serving individuals who have experienced or are currently experiencing trauma..
 Compassion fatigue is an occupational hazard for any human working closely with someone who has experienced or continues to experience trauma or great difficulties.
 Its risks can be compounded by the selfless attitude of those who choose to serve systematically exploited populations day in and day out.
 Although it has many causes and can lead to many personal and organizational challenges, compassion fatigue can be managed with appropriate recognition, intervention, policies, and procedures.

 Video Resource: Compassion Fatigue In Farm Sanctuary Work

 Content Warning: Discussion of trauma, mental health concerns, coping mechanisms, self-harm, and suicidality (45:31-48:03).

 Check out this captioned discussion hosted by P.E.A.C.E.
 Canada and Dr. Jaye Dueck of Eden’s Way Farm Sanctuary about the basics of Compassion Fatigue, how Compassion Fatigue and A physical and emotion reaction to prolonged, unmanaged workplace stress. intersect, and some possible strategies for coping with and reducing the risk of Compassion Fatigue!

 What Is Compassion Fatigue?